 The Office Group

 The Office Group are a flexible workspace provider.
-Timico has helped TOG role out Office 365 after business growth caused email storage capacity crunch.
+Timico has helped TOG roll out Office 365 after business growth caused email storage capacity crunch.

 Investing in permanent office space used to be considered a necessary cost of doing business, but the emergence of mobile devices and faster internet connections has changed all that.
 This is a trend that has benefited flexible workspace provider The Office Group over the past decade, enabling it to invest in new locations and more staff.